-How often will I need to go to hospital?
+5 How often will I need to go to hospital?

 You will be asked to visit your study doctor at one month; have a telephone call at three months, and then another visit at six months.
 After this you will be asked to visit the hospital every 6 months for up to 5 years.
-Between the 6 monthly visits you will be asked to do a urine test and have a telephone call with the research nurse to report the result.
-The research nurse will provide you with instructions and an at-home testing kit that will enable you to carry out this urine test.
+Between the 6 monthly visits you will be asked to do a urine test and have a telephone call with the study coordinator or nurse to report the result.
+The study coordinator or nurse will provide you with instructions and an at-home testing kit that will enable you to carry out this urine test.
 If your urine dipstick test is positive for protein, as per the instructions provided, you will have to come into the clinic and give further urine samples.
-These samples will have further tests performed on them and based on the results appropriate action, if required, can be taken.
+These samples will have further tests performed on them and based on the results, appropriate action if required, can be taken.